raspberrypilearning/find-the-bug/en/quiz1/question_3.md

 - ( ) ![A parrot saying the word "timer".](images/quiz_parrot_timer.png)

   --- feedback ---
-The `timer`{:class="block3sensing"} block comes from the `Sensing`{:class="block3sensing"} blocks menu; it does not say the word "timer".
+The `timer`{:class="block3sensing"} block comes from the `Sensing`{:class="block3sensing"} blocks menu.
+The sprite does not say the word "timer".
 Also, think about which sprite uses this code.

   --- /feedback ---